Leo Izen's Website

-I'm Leo Izen, a student interested in mathematics, science, and computers.
+I'm Leo Izen, a mathematics major at the University of Michigan and an amateur programmer of almost 12 years.
 Check out my stuff on this page.

 I've written a few standalone programs in Flash and Java.